fedspendingtransparency/usaspending-api/usaspending_api/api_docs/markdown/using_the_api.md

       "value": 2017
     }
     ```
-    * `range_intersect` - Evaluates if the range defined by a two-field list intersects with the range defined by the two length array `value`. `value` can be a single item _only_ if `value_format` is also set to a range converting value.
-An example of where this is useful is when a contract spans multiple fiscal years, to evaluate whether it overlaps with any one particular fiscal year - that is, the range defined by `period_of_performance_start` to `period_of_performance_end` intersects with the fiscal year.
+    * `range_intersect` - Evaluates if the range defined by a two-field list intersects with the range defined by the two-length array `value`. `value` can be a single item _only_ if `value_format` is also set to a range converting value.
+An example of where this is useful is when a contract spans multiple fiscal years and you are trying to evaluate whether it overlaps with any one particular fiscal year --that is, whether the range defined by `period_of_performance_start` to `period_of_performance_end` intersects with the fiscal year.

     For example, if your `field` parameter defines a range as `[3,5]` then the following ranges will intersect:
       * `[2,3]` - As the 3 overlaps